psych-ds/psychds-docs/docs/guides/1_getting_started.md

 - Within the data directory, you can create any folder structure that suits your needs.
 Psych-DS will detect all files inside the `data/` folder and run them through validation.

 - There is one exception - the `data/raw/` directory.
 If the earliest digital form of your data is *not* going to be formatted in CSV (see next step) - you can put them into this folder, and Psych-DS will know to ignore them during validation.
+For more details on raw and primary data, visit [this page](./5_raw_and_primary.md).

 After completing this step, your (empty) directory structure might look like this: